 Kundalini yoga emphasizes rapid movement through the poses and emphasizes breathing, chanting, and meditation.
 It has a more spiritual feel than Hatha and focuses on energy balance in your body.
 You might find Kundalini physically and mentally challenging if you're a beginner and unfamiliar with yoga poses, chanting, and meditation, and so Hatha or any beginner class is probably a better way to go.

-Bikram yoga is practiced in a room (sometimes unventilated) heated to about 105 degrees Fahrenheit.
+Bikram yoga is derived from traditional Hatha yoga, but is practiced in a room (sometimes unventilated) heated to about 105 degrees Fahrenheit.
 The objective is to loosen muscles and to sweat to cleanse the body and remove symptoms of disease and chronic pain.
-To my knowledge, there hasn't been any research on the safety or efficacy of Bikram, and so I don't recommend it because of the potential risk of dehydration, blood pressure changes, and cardiac problems with exertion in such an inhospitable environment.
+To my knowledge, there hasn't been any research on the safety or efficacy of Bikram, and so I don't recommend it because of the potential risk of dehydration, hyperthermia (overheating), blood pressure changes, and cardiac problems with exertion in such an inhospitable environment.
 This is particularly so for individuals who may have an existing heart problem or high blood pressure but don't know it.
 Bikram has grown in popularity, and some people swear by it.
 I recommend that you speak with your physician first if you are determined to try it.

 Ashtanga yoga, or power yoga, is an ancient system of yoga taught by Sri K. Pattabhi Jois at the Ashtanga Yoga Research Institute in Mysore, India.
 In the U.S., it is taught as an aggressive workout where you move quickly from one pose to another to build strength and endurance.
 There is little emphasis on meditation with Ashtanga, and at the end of the session you will feel more like you have completed a traditional weight-training or callisthenic workout than you would with any other type of yoga.
 Ashtanga is for you if you're looking for a tough, physically challenging workout.